yahyal0v3/redux-planner-project/README.md

 Welcome to react-planner-project!
 This web application is built with react-redux and a rails API.
 It is an event/ party planning app that allows the user to create events, and then create tasks for the events.
 Tasks have deadlines that must be completed before the event.

 ## Usage
 To use this app, clone it, install dependencies, create the database, and then run the server.
-For more detailed instruction, follow the steps in the section below.
+For more detailed instruction, follow the steps in the sections below.

 * To create events, use the form on the homepage.
 Type the event's deadline in the first form field and then click enter to move on to the next field.
 * To create tasks for an event, go to the events page and click the name of the event.
 This should take you to the event's show page where there is a task creation form.